cherryot02/cherryot02/README.md

 ## Objective

 My journey began in graphic design, creating promotional posters and digital ads, until I became curious about how these same media, <br>
-I or the others created, can make various online platforms to misuse and manipulate the mass. <br>
+I or the others created, can make various online platforms to misuse them and manipulate the mass. <br>
 This led me down the path of cybersecurity, where I am aiming to protect users from scams, fraud, and digital threats; rather than be the one contributing to the amount of online clutter in recent times. <br>

 ## Skills + Projects